rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.clearSSID"></a>
 ## *clearSSID [<sup>method</sup>](#head.Methods)*

 Clears the saved SSID.
-A `0` value indicates that the SSID was cleared.
+A `result` value of `0` indicates that the SSID was cleared.
 A nonzero value indicates that the SSID was not cleared.

 ### Parameters